tomtongue/tomtongue_com/docs/building_clusters_journey/2_1-building-spark-cluster.md

 ---

 :::caution
-This document is still under construction.
+This page is still under construction.
 :::

 In this chapter, we'll create a Spark cluster based on the cluster that we created in the previous chapter.
 We'll look into "how we build a spark cluster and run spark applications on both of Spark on YARN and Spark on Standalone.
 Specifically, we'll see following topics: